 FOR YOUR HOME OR BUSINESS

-On an individualized basis, water purification systems can be installed for the removal of almost any of the potential water quality concerns you may have.
+Water purification systems can be installed for the removal of almost any of the potential water quality concerns you may have.
 For example, lead is typically removed from drinking water with either a reverse osmosis water purification system or a carbon filter designed specifically for the removal of lead from water.
 Water softeners are typically installed to remove dissolved iron or manganese and hardness minerals in the water through a technology called Ion Exchange (see hard water affects section below for more detailed information on this).
-A water softener will also remove dissolved lead from the water as well, however they are usually installed ahead of the piping where the potential for lead leaching is most likely to occur and is not recommended for this purpose.
 To remove particulate iron or manganese, a properly sized sediment filter is required.
 Radon or arsenic in the water requires other technologies and systems.
 Water testing will lead to the right system design & installation.

 BAD ODORS & TASTES